ai-nick/evolearn/docs/index.rst

 Welcome to evolearn's documentation!
 ====================================

 evolearn is a python neuroevolution framework.
+Check it out!

 .. toctree::
    :maxdepth: 2